bent-mortensen/Dokumentation/README.md

-# Markdown Syntax til dokumentation
+# Markdown Syntax for github documentation
 A Collection of Markdown syntax and examples for writing documentation here on github.

 This guide/tutorial/cheatsheet is created in markdown.